 The biggest downside to using the iPad as a book reader is battery life.
 Because the screen is an LCD screen, the battery life for book reading isn’t much longer than it is for watching a movie.
 It is basically showing a white screen the entire time you are reading which requires the most power.

-With the iBook application you can also easily read PDF files.
-Just drag the pdf to the books section of iTunes and it will show up in the iBook application the next time you synch.
+With the iBook application, you can also easily read PDF files.
+Just drag the pdf to the books section of iTunes and it will show up in the iBook application the next time you sync.

 Tip: If you are reading a book on the iPad, put it in airplane mode and turn the brightness of the screen down to whatever is tolerable.
 This will maximize your battery life.

 Be honest with yourself.
 If you get an iPad, you are going to install games on it.

 When you are traveling you often have to kill large chunks of time.
 Some of the games for the iPad are outstanding.
 Two of my favorites are Osmos and Civilization Revolution.

 Osmos is an incredibly addictive game which could only exist on the iPad.
 It would make no sense on any other platform.
 Civilization Revolution is a massively scaled down version of the Civilization game you might be familiar with on the desktop.
 I can easily kill an entire domestic flight playing a game of Civilization.